boatkit-io/n2k/docs/node-design.md

 - **PGN Filtering**: Only subscribe to PGNs we actually handle
 - **Batched Writes**: Combine multiple PGNs into single transmission
 - **Priority-based Transmission**: Queue management for different PGN priorities

+### Testing Recommendations
+- **Simulated Clock**: To ensure deterministic and fast test execution, the testing framework should be built around a simulated clock.
+This allows the test orchestrator to advance time programmatically, removing dependencies on `time.Sleep()` and making timing-related assertions exact and not subject to system load.

 ## Dependencies